KarMiles/polish-girl-painting/README.md

 - requirements.txt - lists Python libraries installed for the project to work.
 - settings.py - settings.
 - db.sqlite3 - database used in development.
+- custom_storages.py - contains settings for production-phase storage.
 - README.md - project's documentation.

 ### Folders
 - pgpproject - main project for the website.
-- app folders: accounts, blog, booking, contact, poll.
+- app folders: bag, blog, checkout, home, products, testimonials.
 - helpers - features not being core of the website, contains views for rendering 403, 404 and 500 error pages.
 - readme - contains files necessary for Readme document to show all of its intended content.
 - static - contains all static files, e.g. style.css, in one place for easy access and management.
+- media - contains dynamic media files.
 - templates folder contains html files both supplied with apps and custom-made.

 ## Data schema